Aadiii01/PasswordGenerator_ReactJs/README.md

 ## Description :-

-In rhi Password Generator there is many functionality like password length including special symbol including numbers and it copy password only upto 12 length.
+In this Password Generator there is many functionality like password length including special symbol including numbers and it copy password only upto 12 length.

 ### Screenshots :-